LEADERSHIP & STAFF OF SAMARITAN COMMUNITY

 Father Marty Demek

-The four-person staff of Samaritan Community offers members comprehensive programs and services on a daily basis.
+The six-person staff of Samaritan Community offers members comprehensive programs and services on a daily basis.
 Our small team has a wide-range of expertise in the areas of counseling, case management, social services, volunteer management, fundraising, administration, accounting, and communications.

 Sharon started at Samaritan Community more than 30 years ago, when she was asked to run a counseling program for people who accessed the food pantry in the basement of Memorial Episcopal Church.
 Under her leadership, Samaritan Community has grown to become what it is today - a full-service crisis intervention and counseling program.
 Sharon oversees every aspect of programming at Samaritan Community.
 Her dedication to the organization and the people we serve is unparalleled.